caritos/caritos.github.io/index.md

 # 📫 How to reach me:

-If you want to get in touch wih me, emailing me at eladio@caritos.com is best.
+If you want to get in touch wih me, emailing me at eladio@caritos.com is best or chat with me on <a href="https://t.me/eladio_caritos">Telegram</a>

 <h2>Blog Posts</h2>
 <ul class="posts">